 An Apostille Certificate is a form of authentication attached to official documents.
-Documents are certified by a solicitor before the Foreign & Commonwealth Office (FCO) attaches the Apostille Certificate to verify authenticity
+Documents are certified by a solicitor before the Foreign, Commonwealth and Development Office (FCDO) attaches the Apostille Certificate to verify authenticity

 This allows the documents to be used outside the UK.